AlibabaCloudDocs/alikafka/intl.en-US/Pricing/Billing.md

 |Billable item|Description|
 |-------------|-----------|
 |Public traffic|Public traffic is divided into read traffic and write traffic.
 The maximum read traffic and maximum write traffic provided by Message Queue for Apache Kafka are the same.
 Select a bandwidth based on your peak read or write traffic, whichever is higher.
 This billable item applies only to instances of the Internet and VPC type.|
-|Traffic specification|-   The traffic specification refers to all the traffic consumed by your elastic network interfaces \(ENIs\), including business traffic and in-cluster replication traffic.
+|Traffic specification|-   The traffic specification refers to all the traffic consumed by your elastic network interfaces \(ENIs\).
+The traffic includes both the business traffic and in-cluster replication traffic.
 Business traffic is the actual messaging traffic of your business.
 In-cluster replication traffic includes the traffic generated when the data in your Message Queue for Apache Kafka cluster is backed up multiple times.
 By default, the cluster has a total of three replicas after backup.
 -   Business traffic is divided into read traffic and write traffic.
 The ratio of maximum read traffic to maximum write traffic is 1:1 for the Professional Edition \(High Write\) and is 5:1 for the Professional Edition \(High Read\).
 Select an ENI traffic specification based on your peak read or write traffic, whichever is higher.
 To ensure business stability, we recommend that you purchase a margin for buffering.
 The margin is about 30% of your peak read or write traffic, whichever is higher. |
-|Disk Capacity|-   In consideration of performance and storage space, the minimum disk capacity varies based on the traffic specification.
+|Disk capacity|-   In consideration of performance and storage space, the minimum disk capacity varies based on the traffic specification.
 -   Message Queue for Apache Kafka supports ultra disks and solid-state drives \(SSDs\).
 We recommend that you use SSDs.
 -   The price of a disk varies with the disk type.
 -   Exercise caution when you select a disk type, because the disk type cannot be changed after the order is placed.